 This insecure attachment style presents as either dismissive avoidance or fearful avoidance.
 Someone who is avoidant will fear feeling smothered and engulfed in relationship.
 They will control with distancing from a partner and withhold emotional connection.

-WHY relationship THERAPY NOW?
+WHY relationship coaching NOW?